mighty-gerbils/gerbil/doc/reference/std/text/json.md

   str := a string of JSON data
 ```

-Parses given *str* and returns JSON object or signals an error fails to parse.
+Parses given *str* and returns JSON object or signals an error if it fails to parse.

 ## json-object->string
 ``` scheme